simulate simple data for tmle-shift sketch

 Stochastic treatment regimes present a relatively simple manner in which to assess the effects of continuous treatments by way of parameters that examine the effects induced by the counterfactual shifting of the observed values of a treatment of interest.
-Here, we present an implementation of a new algorithm for computing targeted minimum loss-based estimates of treatment shift parameters defined based on a shifting function d(A, W).
+Here, we present an implementation of a new algorithm for computing targeted minimum loss-based estimates of treatment shift parameters defined based on a shifting function \(d(A,W)\).
 For a technical presentation of the algorithm, the interested reader is invited to consult Dı́az and van der Laan (2018).
 For additional background on Targeted Learning and previous work on stochastic treatment regimes, please consider consulting van der Laan and Rose (2011), van der Laan and Rose (2018), and Dı́az and van der Laan (2012).

 To start, let’s load the packages we’ll use and set a seed for simulation:

-Consider n observed units O1, …, On, where each random variable O = (W, A, Y) corresponds to a single observational unit.
-Let W denote baseline covariates (e.g., age, sex, education level), A an intervention variable of interest (e.g., nutritional supplements), and Y an outcome of interest (e.g., disease status).
-Though it need not be the case, let A be continuous-valued, i.e. A ∈ ℝ. Let Oi ∼ 𝒫 ∈ ℳ, where ℳ is the nonparametric statistical model defined as the set of continuous densities on O with respect to some dominating measure.
-To formalize the definition of stochastic interventions and their corresponding causal effects, we introduce a nonparametric structural equation model (NPSEM), based on Pearl (2000), to define how the system changes under posited interventions: We denote the observed data structure O = (W, A, Y)
+Consider \(n\) observed units \(O_1, \ldots, O_n\), where each random variable \(O = (W, A, Y)\) corresponds to a single observational unit.
+Let \(W\) denote baseline covariates (e.g., age, sex, education level), \(A\) an intervention variable of interest (e.g., nutritional supplements), and \(Y\) an outcome of interest (e.g., disease status).
+Though it need not be the case, let \(A\) be continuous-valued, i.e. \(A \in \mathbb{R}\).
+Let \(O_i \sim \mathcal{P} \in \mathcal{M}\), where \(\mathcal{M}\) is the nonparametric statistical model defined as the set of continuous densities on \(O\) with respect to some dominating measure.
+To formalize the definition of stochastic interventions and their corresponding causal effects, we introduce a nonparametric structural equation model (NPSEM), based on Pearl (2000), to define how the system changes under posited interventions: \[\begin{align*}\label{eqn:npsem} W &= f_W(U_W) \\ A &= f_A(W, U_A) \\ Y &= f_Y(A, W, U_Y), \end{align*}\] We denote the observed data structure \(O = (W, A, Y)\)

-Letting A denote a continuous-valued treatment, we assume that the distribution of A conditional on W = w has support in the interval (l(w), u(w)) – for convenience, let this support be a.e.
-That is, the minimum natural value of treatment A for an individual with covariates W = w is l(w); similarly, the maximum is u(w).
-Then, a simple stochastic intervention, based on a shift δ, may be defined where 0 ≤ δ ≤ u(w) is an arbitrary pre-specified value that defines the degree to which the observed value A is to be shifted, where possible.
+Letting \(A\) denote a continuous-valued treatment, we assume that the distribution of \(A\) conditional on \(W = w\) has support in the interval \((l(w), u(w))\) – for convenience, let this support be a.e.
+That is, the minimum natural value of treatment \(A\) for an individual with covariates \(W = w\) is \(l(w)\); similarly, the maximum is \(u(w)\).
+Then, a simple stochastic intervention, based on a shift \(\delta\), may be defined \[\begin{equation}\label{eqn:shift} d(a, w) = \begin{cases} a - \delta & \text{if } a > l(w) + \delta \\ a & \text{if } a \leq l(w) + \delta, \end{cases} \end{equation}\] where \(0 \leq \delta \leq u(w)\) is an arbitrary pre-specified value that defines the degree to which the observed value \(A\) is to be shifted, where possible.

 # simulate simple data for tmle-shift sketch